Florida vs. Florida State NCAA Football Odds, Plays and Insights | November 27, 2021

 - Florida's games this year have hit the over four times in 11 opportunities (36.4%).

-- When Florida records more than 26.7 points, it is 3-4 against the spread and 5-2 overall.
+- When Florida puts up more than 26.7 points, it is 3-4 against the spread and 5-2 overall.

-- Florida is 3-5 against the spread and 5-3 overall when the team amasses more than 379.6 yards.
+- When Florida churns out more than 379.6 yards, the team is 3-5 against the spread and 5-3 overall.

-- The Gators have turned the ball over 18 times this season, one more turnover than the Seminoles have forced (17).
+- This year, the Gators have turned the ball over 18 times, one more than the Seminoles' takeaways (17).

 - Find the latest spread and moneyline odds for Florida at SISportsbook.